 15. How Do You Manage Your Workload?

 Work can sometimes be very demanding.
-The interviewer wants to know how you manage your workloads.
+The interviewer wants to know how you manage your workload.

 Tip #1: Explain how you keep up with unending work